Cedar-P/scripts/README.md

 To do so, run the command 'PATH=${PATH}:/location/of/scripts' and 'export PATH'

-For automated use of this, add the previous commands to your .bashrc or .zshrc or whatever.
-If you plan on using buttons for these within a window manager, you could add the previous commands to a cron job that runs on startup or into your .xinitrc
+To do this automatically, Append the previous commands listed to your .xinitrc or to a cron job that runs at startup